 As Apple CEO Tim Cook said in a privacy conference in Brussels, achieving great data governance standards is “not only a possibility, it is also a responsibility… Technology’s potential is, and always must be, rooted in the faith people have in it.”

-Formulating a strong data governance policy
+Formulating and writing a strong data governance policy

 Organizations—irrespective of size, industry or geography—often have a similar set of data governance goals: better data quality, accessibility, privacy, and security.
 But when it comes to actually